quicwg/base-drafts/draft-ietf-quic-recovery.md

 to two full-sized datagrams containing ack-eliciting packets, to avoid an expensive consecutive PTO expiration due to a single lost datagram.

-It is possible that the sender has no new or previously-sent data to send.
+When the PTO timer expires, and there is new or previously sent data, it MUST be sent.
+It is possible the sender has no new or previously-sent data to send.
 As an example, consider the following sequence of events: new application data is sent in a STREAM frame, deemed lost, then retransmitted in a new packet, and then the original transmission is acknowledged.
-In the absence of any new application data, a PTO timer expiration now would find the sender with no new or previously-sent data to send.

 When there is no data to send, the sender SHOULD send a PING or other ack-eliciting frame in a single packet, re-arming the PTO timer.